frikyng/repo_for_repoChat/Documentation.md

 4 - Global mask computed on registered data

-5 - Extraction of RAW Ca2+, using global registration and mask
+5 - Extraction of RAW Ca2+ (or normalized signals, this is up to you), using global registration and mask

-6 - Compression of each ROI into a single pixel time series.
-This is a 2-step process:
+6 - Compression of each ROI into either a single pixel time series (i.e. LowD projection.
+This is much faster for analysis) OR an array of values (projection along the dendritic shaft, i.e. HD projection) .
+This is a 2-step or 1-step process:

 6a - Max across the dendrite (mean would work, median would be bad)

 6b - Median along the dendrite (Mean would work, max would work.
 Median removes most artifacts, max emphasize hotspots (and artifacts).
-Mean is usually close to median
+Mean is usually close to median).
+Note that you cou

 7 - Data goes into an « arboreal_scan » object that also contains information about the tree morphology.
-Extraction information (e.g. masks, and other info) and behavioural data (e.g. encoder, MC log and Video motion indices) are stored too.
+Extraction information (e.g. header, masks, and other info) and behavioural data (e.g. encoder, MC log and Video motion indices) are stored too.

 8 - Recordings are concatenated

-9 - Some analyses require normalized data.
-For each ROI, we find a unique offset and scalar that scales all the bAP amplitudes to the cell median trace (ref_trace).
+9 - Some analyses require amplitude-normalized data.
+For each ROI, we find a unique offset and scalar that scales all the reponse amplitudes to the cell median trace (ref_trace).
 Several normalization options are possible:

 9a - For the offset -> computed on baseline